thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 19. Login :D

-20. Install RSAT and go to `Control Panel\System and Security\Administrative Tools` to manage it
+20. Install RSAT and go to `Control Panel\System and Security\Administrative Tools` to manage it. **`Active Directory administrative Center` not working yet, but the others do**

 ## Managing the server ##